Fusion-Lightguns/Fusion-Phaser/README.md

      - Removable Foregrip and attachments .

 # How far along is this project ?
+Updated 12/1/22

      - Named Fusion Phasers